alphagov/forms/research/2022-07-04_The_Review_Process.md

 # Understanding the review process

+## 2022-07-04 / Sprint 6

+## Aims
+- To understand how the review process works

+## Users
+- Civil Servant
+- 1 user

+## Methodology
+- Interview

 ## Key Headlines

 - The need to change a form comes from one of three teams: the policy team, the customer service team, or the processing team.